-(C) TANF and Welfare-to-Work Support

-Your application must include certifications from the State, local or Tribal entity administering assistance under the TANF program and from the entity, if any, administering the Welfareto-Work formula and/or competitive grants allocated by the United States Department of Labor that these entities support your proposed Section 8 Welfare-to-Work program and will cooperate with you, as the administrator of the housing assistance, to assure that the rental assistance is coordinated with other welfare reform and welfare-towork initiatives.
+- (a) Be awarded at least 450 units under this NOFA. - (b) Fully cooperate with random assignment of your welfare-to-work applicants to treatment and control groups.
+You will be required to follow an established protocol for determining that some eligible families receive and some eligible families do not receive welfare-to-work vouchers on a random basis. - (c) Assist in data collection and retrieval for the evaluation through administration of special forms and extraction of data from management systems. - (d) Submit a budget with reasonable and necessary costs once HUD specifies the required activities for the evaluation. - (C) TANF and Welfare-to-Work Support.
+Your application must include certifications from the State or local entity administering assistance under the TANF program and from the entity, if any, administering the Welfare-to-Work formula and/or competitive grants allocated by the United States Department of Labor that these entities support your proposed Section 8 Welfare-to-Work program and will cooperate with you, as the administrator of the housing assistance, to assure that the rental assistance is coordinated with other welfare reform and welfare-towork initiatives.
 If any of these entities does not respond to your request for this certification within a reasonable time period, its concurrence shall be assumed but you will be required to submit a copy of your request for this certification with your application.
-If any of these entities objects to the application, their concerns must accompany the application when it is submitted to HUD so that HUD can take the concerns into account in its funding decision.
+If any of these entities objects to the application, their concerns must accompany the application when it is submitted to HUD so that HUD can take the concerns into account in its funding decision. - (D) Waiver requests.

-(D) Waiver Requests

 Your proposed Section 8 Welfare-to-Work program must be workable without any waivers, and will be rated and ranked without the waiver of any requirements.
 Statutory waivers will not be granted.
 However, your application may include requests for waivers of any regulatory, handbook or directive requirements along with an explanation of how the waivers would improve your program.
 If you are selected for an award, HUD will consider whether or not to grant your waiver request.
 Among other considerations, waivers will not be granted if they have an adverse impact on fair housing and civil rights.

-(E) Program Compliance and Designation of Subcontractor
+(E) Program Compliance and Designation of Subcontractor.
 Immediately after the publication of this NOFA, the local HUD field office will notify, in writing, those HAs that are not eligible to apply without a subcontractor acceptable to HUD or a proposal for management improvements acceptable to HUD, as explained in this section.